-- e) the Registrar;

-- f) the Director of Academic Advising;

-- g) the Director of the Libraries;

-- h) a representative from information Technology Services; and

-- i) two students, one from each college, appointed by their respective student governments
+- b. the provost or a delegate appointed by the provost, and - c. the academic dean.
+Consultants are: - d.
+The Registrar, the Director of Academic Advising, the Director of the Libraries, and a representative of Information Technology Services, and, - e. two students, one from each college, appointed by their respective student governments.